karllhughes/node-docker/readme.md

 5. Stop and remove the `web` container from step 4.
 6. Bonus: Re-run the `web` container, but this time:
     - Run the container in "detached" mode instead of "interactive" mode
-    - Mount the `./app` directory in a volume
+    - Mount the `./app` directory on your local machine as a bind mount to the `/usr/src/app/app` directory in the container
 7. Bonus 2: After the `web` container is running again:
-    - Use `docker logs` to tail both the `mongo` and `web` containers' logs at the same time
+    - Use `docker logs` with the "follow" option to tail the `web` container's logs
     - Change a file in the `./app` directory on your local machine
     - Ensure that the build process is triggered and that the change takes effect
+8. When all steps are complete, stop and remove both the Docker containers and the network.